 With a toddler at home full time, it might be a bit ambitious to think I can read loads.
 Nonetheless I have compiled a list of brilliant books for the quarantine period in an attempt at staying positive.
 If you can’t get new books, consider downloading them to your Kindle / iPad or perhaps you can arrange to safely swap books with your neighbors?

 I hope that we will still be able to get outside and enjoy the fresh air.
 Assuming our family is not sick, and dependent on the measures the government implements.
 So each day it will be a priority to go outside and get our daily 30 (and then some!).
-It will help the toddler and beagles to burn off excess energy, and counteract all my ‘snack-cidents‘.
+It will help the toddler and our 2 pet beagles to burn off excess energy, and counteract all my ‘snack-cidents‘.
 I will also be supporting the independent coffee shops in York and indulging in some much needed caffeine!

 I am going to take full advantage of not having to rush out of the house to go anywhere, and indulge in a spa day at home.
 Face masks, hair treatments and mani – pedis all the way.
 I will be a new woman by the time we all emerge from our homes.

 #4: TRYING NEW RECIPES